ka-architect/aws-solutions-architect-associate/topics/security/iam/README.md

 - In UI: IAM > Roles > Create Role
     - Trusted Entity Type: can be a service, account, 3rd party identity, SAML, or custom
     - Service: select a service, create role, name, update JSON, then assign
+- IAM Roles generally do not support the principal element

 ## IAM DB Authentication
 - Authenticate to your MySQL and PostgreSQL DB instance